- Allergic Living - http://allergicliving.com -

 As Stewart recalls, it just wasn’t worth the risk of having to rush him to the hospital.
 The Stewarts hadn’t yet learned enough about properly using medications to control Jordan’s asthma.

-In Nova Scotia, Kelly Saulnier’s daughter, Jenna, had been no stranger to the emergency room during asthma flare-ups that often turned into pneumonia.
+Kelly Saulnier’s daughter, Jenna, had been no stranger to the emergency room during asthma flare-ups that often turned into pneumonia.
 Because of the susceptibility to pneumonia, Jenna was on puffers from her first year of life.

 But it wasn’t until she was 7 or 8 that she was officially diagnosed with exercise-induced asthma.
 (While her asthma is mostly set off by exercise, it can also be triggered by viral infections.)
 Upon hearing that diagnosis, Saulnier worried: would this leave her daughter on the sidelines of sports?